alexanderovie/datos/docs/interfaces/IKeywordsDataGoogleTrendsExploreLiveRequestInfo.md

 > `optional` **keywords**: `string`[]

-Defined in: main.ts:146741
+Defined in: main.ts:146865

 keywords
 required field
-if keywords are not specified, the results will not contain keyword-related data;
-the maximum number of keywords you can specify: 5 the minimum number of symbols must be greater than 1 comma characters (,) in the specified keywords will be unset and ignored
+the maximum number of keywords you can specify: 5 the maximum number of characters you can specify in a keyword: 100 the minimum number of characters must be greater than 1 comma characters (,) in the specified keywords will be unset and ignored
 Note: keywords cannot consist of a combination of the following characters: < > | \ " - + = ~ ! : * ( ) [ ] { }
 Note: to obtain google_trends_topics_list and google_trends_queries_list items, specify no more than 1 keyword